 b.
-Customer B is a related party customer.
+Customer B was a related-party customer until June 29, 2021.
+Revenues earned from this customer prior to June 29, 2021 are included in services revenue - related parties and product revenue - related parties on the unaudited condensed consolidated statements of comprehensive loss.
+The related accounts receivable are included in accounts receivable, net on the unaudited condensed consolidated balance sheet at June 30, 2021 and receivables due from related parties, net at December 31, 2020.
 Revenues and the related accounts receivable balances earned from Customer B were derived from the Company's well completion services segment, natural sand proppant services segment and other businesses.
 Accounts receivable for Customer B also includes receivables due for interest charged on delinquent accounts receivable.

 c.
 Customer C is a third-party customer.
-Revenues and the related accounts receivable balances earned from Customer C were derived from the Company's well completion services segment and equipment rental business.
+Revenues and the related accounts receivable balances earned from Customer C were derived from the Company's infrastructure services segment.

 d.
 Customer D is a third-party customer.
-Revenues and the related accounts receivable balances earned from Customer D were derived from the Company's infrastructure services segment.
+Revenues and the related accounts receivable balances earned from Customer D were derived from the Company's well completion services segment.